joshuakobuskie/CS301_Individual/docs/README.md

 Author's note: This report, as well as the accompanying code, was written individually.

 ### Kaggle Challenge
-[“H&M Personalized Fashion Recommendations”](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations)
+Below is a link to the Kaggle Challenge attempted with this project.<br> [“H&M Personalized Fashion Recommendations”](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations)

 ### Project Report